 The women of Barrie will unite once again this May 7, 2018, as Connect Hair Studio hosts their annual Women's Connection fundraising event.
 This year is the fourth in the series, and the supported charity is Epilepsy Simcoe County, represented here by Board Chair Diane FitzGerald.

-Our crew from Five Points Media will be there to record the fun.
+Our crew from the OCANetwork, also known as Five Points Media, will be there to record the fun.

 Our crew were delighted earlier this month to be invited by St. John Paul II Catholic Elementary School in Barrie to record a very special day when children united behind one of their youngest and most vulnerable classmates who had just returned to school after more than two years of treatment for leukaemia.
 This day was all about fundraising and saying thank-you to a charity called The Tyler Robinson Foundation, that was created by the well-known musical group Imagine Dragons.
 The TRF helps pay the bills of the parents of children facing the life-threatening challenges caused by cancer.

 Those wishing to help the Tyler Robinson Foundation can do so at: